Last Updated on: 4th October 2023, 12:11 am

 Jordan seems uniquely able to float through the air and stay there.

-This ability lead to Jordan shocking the world when he took off from the free-throw line and dunked the ball…
+This ability led Jordan to shock the world when he took off from the free-throw line and dunked the ball…

 Besides that, Jordans has multiple highlights of him flying through the air and dunking on anyone who got in the way; even Dikembe Mutombo was a victim.